Judicial appointment of women at senior levels can shift gender stereotypes: Justice Nagarathna | Law-Order

 Justice Nagarathna, who is set to become the first woman Chief Justice of India in 2027, said, ''Women visibility as judicial officers can pave the way for greater representation of women in other decision-making positions such as legislative and executive branches of the government.''
 She was speaking at a function organised by the Lady Advocates of the Supreme Court for felicitation of nine newly appointed judges of the top court, which includes three women judges.

-Justice Nagarathna said, “I say, Chief Justice of India NV Ramana has shown the way as to why in other branches women cannot break the glass ceiling whether in the legislature or in the executive branches.”
+Justice Nagarathna said, “I say, Chief Justice of India N V Ramana has shown the way as to how women in other branches can break the glass ceiling whether in the legislature or in the executive.”
 “I may not speak in detail but I can only say that advancing women participation in the judiciary promotes the role of gender equality in broader ways.
 Female judicial appointments particularly at senior levels can shift gender stereotypes, thereby changing attitude and perceptions of appropriate roles of men and women,” she said.

 Terming the appointment of nine judges at one go as a “monumental achievement” for the top court, she said, “Higher number and greater visibility of women judges can increase the willingness of women to seek justice and enforce their rights.”
 Justice Nagarathna said that the instant appointment should not be the only event and it should continue as “we the women members will scout for talent from all over India so that they get elevated not only at relevant high courts but also to the Supreme Court”.